lennyleadership/zhichang/content/docs/01 Interview Experience/01 CGC Chemist_2022/02 On-site Interview/53_review_onsite_interview.md

 ## The job description
-More supervision than technology competency
+More supervision, data analysis than technology competency

 ## About them